mantidproject/mantid/docs/source/algorithms/GroupDetectors-v2.rst

 Grouping can also be specified using the GroupingPattern property.
 Its syntax is as follows:

-The pattern consists of a list of numbers that refer to workspace indexes and various operators: :literal:`,:+-`.
+The pattern consists of a list of numbers that refer to workspace indices and various operators: :literal:`,:+-`.

-The spectra you wish to keep can be specified by selecting the appropriate workspace indicies.
+The spectra you wish to keep can be specified by selecting the appropriate workspace indices.
 This can be achieved with the following operators:

-- :literal:`,` allows you to specify additional indexes. :literal:`1,2,4` will keep indexes 1, 2 and 4 only.
+- :literal:`,` allows you to specify additional indices. :literal:`1,2,4` will keep indices 1, 2 and 4 only.
-- :literal:`:` indicates a continuous range of indexes.
+- :literal:`:` indicates a continuous range of indices.
 For example, :literal:`1:5` is the same as :literal:`1,2,3,4,5`.
 - :literal:`+` sums two spectra together. :literal:'7+9' will produce a single spectra listing the sum of 7 and 9, ignoring any others.